antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [5.1] APIs **MUST**  provide end user documentation

-It isn't feasible to cover exactly how each API **SHOULD** be documented as this will depend on its purpose, intended audience and other factors.
+It isn't feasible for these guidelines to state exactly how all APIs **SHOULD** be documented as this will depend on its purpose, intended audience and other factors.
 However in general APIs **MUST** be well documented so it is clear to users what the API can do and how they should use it to achieve what they want.

+The standard of documentation for both internal and external APIs **SHOULD** be the same, i.e. you **SHOULD** assume an end user has never used any BAS API before.
+For internal APIs, it is reasonable to assume basic familiarity with the BAS domain.

-It is possible to identify some key requirements for API documentation.
-It **MUST** be clear, concise and well organised.
-It **MUST** cater to two key audiences, new users, looking to evaluate the API, and existing users, looking for specific information on how to use the API.
+That said, it is possible to identify some key requirements for API documentation:

+* It **MUST** be clear, concise and well organised
+* It **MUST** cater to two key audiences, new users, looking to evaluate the API, and existing users, looking for specific information on how to use the API

 How you decide to write and structure your documentation is up to you.
-To ensure that common elements are not forgotten a list of suggested sections/topics is given here.
-You do not have include all of these items, and you **SHOULD NOT** include any that don't make sense for your API, as this may confuse people.
+However, as an aid to ensure that common elements are not forgotten, a list of suggested sections/topics is given here.

+You do not have to include all of these items, and you **SHOULD NOT** include any that don't make sense for an API, as this may cause confusion.
+These suggestions are not exhaustive and do not take into account the context or specific nature of any single API.
+Therefore you will need to add other sections as needed to document unique, API specific information.
+This includes an APIs resources and endpoints which are naturally API specific.

-It is suggested to divide documentation into two parts:
+It is suggested to divide an APIs documentation into two parts:

-* Overview information, aimed primarily at new/evaluating users.
+1. Overview information, aimed primarily at new/evaluating users.
-* Endpoint information, aimed primarily at existing users.
+2. Endpoint information, aimed primarily at existing users.

-Overview information **SHOULD** cover:
+Overview information **SHOULD** include:

-* Security and authentication, including acquiring and using authentication tokens, if used
+* The version of these guidelines used
+* The status of the API (such as Alpha, Beta, Live, etc.)
 * API stability, versioning and deprecation policy, including how to select the desired API version
-* Common request and response headers
-* Error serialisation format, including warnings, notices, etc.
-* Rate limiting
-* Data sources, accuracy and limitations
-* Feedback, issues and contacts
+* Changelog highlighting changes to end user aspects of the API divided into major versions
+* Roadmap highlighting upcoming changes to end user aspects of the API divided into non-breaking and breaking changes to allow for end users to plan accurately
+* Project management, including details of the API Maintainer and how to submit feedback
 * Mailing list - i.e. some way to stay up to date with any changes
-* The version of these guidelines used
-* Copyright and licensing
 * Contribution policy
+* Data sources, accuracy and limitations
+* Security and authentication/authorisation, including acquiring and using authentication tokens
+* Rate limiting
+* Common request and response headers
+* Response serialisation format, including errors, warnings, notices, etc.
 * Real world examples
+* Copyright and licensing

-Endpoint information **SHOULD** cover, for each endpoint:
+Endpoint information **SHOULD** include, for each endpoint:

-* Access, including endpoint URL, anonymous/authenticated status, required authorisation
+* The purpose of the endpoint
-* Stability and deprecation status
+* Deprecation status
+* How to access the endpoint including any required authentication/authorisation and/or restrictions
+* Details of supported data-types
-* Request parameters and headers, including value range limitations or lists of acceptable values
+* Details of request parameters and any supported options, including value range limitations or lists of acceptable values
-* Response headers, supported data types and output
+* Sample/example response headers and output
-* Associated resources
-* Additional information as required

 Sources: